All the pieces matter: analysis, essays, and anything else on The Wire

 I have posted a few items on The Wire here at the readjack.com blog, referencing it in my blog intro and covering it in a February 2008 essay.
 Now, as I have done with my Iran and Bulls coverage, I would like to pool all of my favorite Wire material into one spot.
 This one.
 So here we go.

-Remember, if you have other essays/videos/links that you don’t see here, drop them in the comments and I’ll add ‘em in.
+Please send me other essays/videos/links that you don’t see here.
+Either drop a link in the comments or tweet me and I’ll add ‘em in.
 Thanks!

 June 25, 2002 in Entertainment Weekly (EW.com)